NooraHealth/LLM-Project-doc-site/docs/Intent Recognition System/Overview/Current State.md

 # Current State

-There are three key steps towards processing a health query- chat assignment, and chat categorisation, and ticket creation.
+There are three key steps towards processing a health query: chat assignment, and chat categorisation, and ticket creation.

 ### Chat Assignment